telus/tds-core/src/components/Button/Button.md

 <Button variant="secondary">Find out more</Button>
 ```

+## Sizes

+All buttons are inline, with a minimum width of 180px.
+They will occupy 100% width of their parent's at the small viewport
+and below.
+Resize your browser window to see this behaviour.

-## Placing buttons on solid colors
+## Placing buttons on solid colours

 Use the `secondary` `invert` button on top of the solid TELUS purple.